TonyChengTW/cc-iaas-sdnms/docs/API-DESIGN-FAQ.md

 app/server.py
 ```

-Q: How do we organize the backend?
+Q: How do we organize the backend via some sort of plugin mechanism?

+About plugin invocation patterns see (this)[https://docs.openstack.org/stevedore/latest/user/essays/pycon2013.html]

 ```
-TBD

-e.g., backend connection string (endpoint and credential) vs. backbend plugin list
+Use driver pattern

+Each driver has its own configuration file in which specifies backend endpoint and access credential.
 ```

 Q: How do we organize the configuration file?